The big Wasen-ABC

 D

-Dirndl: Derived from the southern German word "Dirn" (girl), it originates from the village costume.
-It consists of a blouse, dress, bodice, and a bow, and is still popularly worn at folk festivals today.
+Dirndl: Derived from the southern German word “Dirn” (girl), it originates from traditional village dress.
+It consists of a blouse, dress, bodice, and bow.
+It is still popular today at folk festivals.

 E